amsen20/masters-thesis/docs/imem/memory-management.md

 TODO: SCINEAR CODE THAT CONSTRUCTS THE LIST
 ```

-To allow the program to access the second element (for example, for reading) without ever creating a non-well-formed memory state;
+To allow the program to access the second element (for example, for reading) without ever creating a non-well-formed memory state,
-It must deconstruct the first element of the linear list, store that value in a separate variable, and then retain a linear variable that refers to the second element.
+it must deconstruct the first element of the linear list, store that value in a separate variable, and then retain a linear variable that refers to the second element.

 ```Scala
 TODO: SCINEAR CODE THAT ACCESSES THE SECOND ELEMENT